-If you try to create a data object with an existing external ID for a resource type, you will cause an error.
+If you try to create a data object with an existing external ID for a resource type, you'll cause an error.

 The field is optional and mutable, so users can choose to add external IDs to data objects that already exist in CDF.
-If you try to update the external ID to an existing external ID, you will will cause an error.
+If you try to update the external ID to an existing external ID, you'll cause an error.

-An empty external ID is not treated as a unique value.
+An empty external ID isn't treated as a unique value.

-The external ID is limited to 255 characters, and leading and trailing white spaces are not allowed.
-The external ID is case sensitive.
+The external ID limits to 255 characters, and leading and trailing white spaces aren't allowed.
+The external ID is case-sensitive.

-For time series that were created in earlier versions of the API, the
+For time series created in earlier versions of the API, the

 name field was unique, and the

-externalId field will automatically be populated with the value of the
+externalId field automatically populated with the value of the

 name field.
 The external ID is mutable, and you can override this value.